• Skip to content

 Cost Effective

-Charcoal filters are relatively inexpensive to produce, and unlike other filtration systems, they’re not costly to run.
+A charcoal water filter is relatively inexpensive to produce, and unlike other filtration systems, they’re not costly to run.

 Easy Maintenance